Lucasldab/ProjectTimer/README.md

-# projecttimer README
+# ProjectTimer README

-This is the README for your extension "projecttimer".
+This is the README for your extension "ProjectTimer".
 After writing up a brief description, we recommend including the following sections.

 ## Features